cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Rollbacks

 We need to be able to process transactions and roll-back state updates if transaction fails.
 This can be done in the following way: during transaction processing, we keep all state change requests (writes) in a `CacheWrapper` abstraction (as it's done today).
-Once we finish the block processing, in the `Endblocker`,  we commit a root store - at that time, all changes are written to the SMT and to the SM Storage and a snapshot is created.
+Once we finish the block processing, in the `Endblocker`,  we commit a root store - at that time, all changes are written to the SMT and to the `SS` and a snapshot is created.

 ## Consequences